kprevas/ronin/Views.md

 layout: default
 ---

+Controller methods which are meant to return output to a response (e.g. those which don't call `redirect()`) can do so in one of two ways: returning a `String`, or using the `Writer` property.
+For simple output (e.g. a simple response to an AJAX request), it may be easier to just return the desired output as a String from the controller method.
+For more complex output, including HTML pages, passing the `Writer` to a view is recommended.

 A **view** in Ronin is typically just a Gosu template.
 (See the Gosu documentation for more information on templates.)
 Unlike controller classes, templates can be in any package.